Richmond Art Center Richmond Art Center

 Residency Activities:

 • PRIVATE STUDIO / PERSONAL CREATIVE PRACTICE: The RAR artist will have access to a light-filled 250 square foot private studio equipped with a worktable, storage, chair and sink.
-The artist will have their own key and can access the studio anytime during daylight hours.
+The artist will have their own key and can access the studio during daylight hours.
 They also have access to RAC’s shared/communal visual arts studios and equipment (during pre-approved times).

 • COMMUNITY ENGAGEMENT / TEACHING ACTIVITIES: With support from RAC program staff (Education and Exhibitions) the RAR artist will develop a community engagement strategy to lead art-making opportunities with the community.